 Snap! is a drag and drop programming environment developed by Jens Mönig and Brian Harvey.
 Snap! is a descendant of Scratch and adds a number of key features like creating custom blocks, recursion, and running in a browser.

-We have developed a utility, the BirdBrain Robot Server, that allows Finch and Hummingbird to be controlled from within Snap!.
-The rest of this guide describes installing the utility, opening Snap!, and programming for Finch in Snap!
+We have developed two utilities, the BirdBrain Robot Server and the Finch connection app, that allow Finch to be controlled from within Snap!.
+The rest of this guide describes installing the utilities, opening Snap!, and programming for Finch in Snap!

 - Programming for Finch in Snap